okogosov/PPL/README.md

 	command-line REPL utility CPPL(PPL interpreter),

-	Windows interpreter WPPL
+	Windows interpreter WPPL,

-	and other utilities ,
+	and other utilities,

 	DLLs for using C# libraries,